nventive/Crashlytics.Droid/README.md

 # Crashlytics.Droid

-This binding provide support for Fabric Crashlytics and Firebase Crashlytics (Firebase is the prefered and easiest way to make this work).
+This binding provides support for Fabric Crashlytics and Firebase Crashlytics (Firebase is the preferred and easiest way to make this work).

 ## Description